bricenojuliana/AREP-lab-security/README.md

    - TLS ensures encrypted communication between the client and server, as well as between the backend and the database.

 2. **Password Security**:
-   - User passwords are stored as securely hashed values (e.g., using SHA-256).
+   - User passwords are stored as securely hashed values (using SHA-256).
    - The authentication module verifies the hashes during login attempts.

 3. **Access Control**:
    - The backend restricts access to the database to authorized operations only.
-   - Roles and permissions can be configured to limit access to certain features.

-4. **Logging and Monitoring**:
-   - The application includes logging mechanisms to record security events and activities.
-   - Logs are monitored to detect any potential security threats or unauthorized access.

 ## Requirements

 - **Amazon EC2 Instances**: Three instances for the frontend, backend, and database.
 - **Software Dependencies**:
-  - Apache/Nginx (for serving the frontend and reverse proxy).
+  - Apache (for serving the frontend).
   - Java Spring Boot (backend).
   - MySQL (database).
   - Certbot (for TLS configuration with Let's Encrypt).